robotology/idyntree/doc/matlab_visualization.md

     - Inputs:
         - `model` : iDynTree model loaded form a URDF.
         - `meshFilePrefix` : Path in which we can find the meshes.
 As an example the path to the mesh in a iCub urdf is `'package://iCub/meshes/simmechanics/sim_sea_2-5_root_link_prt-binary.stl'
 `. `meshFilePrefix` should replace package to allow to find the rest of the path.
-If the value is "", the standard iDynTree workflow of locating the mesh via the ExternalMesh.getFileLocationOnLocalFileSystem method.
+If the value is "", the standard iDynTree workflow of locating the mesh via the ExternalMesh.getFileLocationOnLocalFileSystem method is used.
     - Outputs:
         - `map`        : Cell array having both the names of the meshes and the associated link
         - `linkMeshInfo` : Struct array that contain the link name and a struct (`meshInfo`) that contains the name of file or if is a simple geometry, the triangulation ( edges and vertices of the mesh ) and the link to geometry transform.